 Stylish hotels and tiny budgets?
 Why not?
+This is how we make the most of really cheap hotel rooms.

 On the other hand, if money is no object, a hotel room can be the absolute luxury retreat.
 Why spend a fortune on spas, restaurants, and clubs when you can melt into the incredible wonder that is high thread count, top end toiletries, bathtubs you can swim in, and impeccable room service – all with a view.